cockroachdb/docs/v22.2/striim.md

 ---
 title: Migrate and Replicate Data with Striim
-summary: Use Striim to migrate data to a CockroachDB cluster or replicate data to a secondary source.
+summary: Use Striim to migrate data to a CockroachDB cluster.
 toc: true
 docs_area: migrate
 ---